Troubleshoot microservices issues faster with Differential Diagnosis (DDx)

 Frequently Asked Questions

-• It’s very easy to initiate a DDx analysis within Chronosphere.
-You can start a DDx analysis from the DDx tab, Statistics tab, or a single span on the Trace Details page.
+You can initiate a DDx analysis from the DDx tab, the Statistics tab, or from a single span on the Trace Details page in the Chronosphere UI.

 Share This: